Deep Sky Stacking Programs for Digital SLR Cameras

 Find CCDStacker here: http://www.ccdware.com/products/ccdstack/

-PixInsight is another advanced astrophotography image processing piece of software.
-I now have some experience using PixInsight for processing CCD images from an SBIG ST8-XME camera and can certainly see the potential of the software.
+PixInsight is an advanced astrophotography image processing piece of software.
+I now have some experience using PixInsight for processing CCD images from an SBIG ST8-XME camera and RAW CR2 files from a Canon 6D DSLR and can certainly see the potential of the software.

-There is no doubt to my knowledge that PixInsight is the most advanced piece of software for stacking astrophotography deep sky images.
+To my knowledge there is no doubt that PixInsight is the most advanced piece of software for stacking astrophotography deep sky images.
 It’s set of processes and plugins is both extensive and powerful.
+There are also regular updates to tools.
 The catch is only in it’s usability and how patient you must be to work through its steep learning curve to achieve good results.

 PixInsight is available as 45 day free trial.